cranksters/playdate-reverse-engineering/formats/pdi.md

 Cells contain at least one 1-bit bitmap for black/white color (`0` for black and `1` for white).
 If the transparency flag is set, this will be followed by an additional 1-bit bitmap for the image alpha (`0` for transparent and `1` for opaque).

-The data for a cell bitmap will be `stride * clip height` bytes long.
-Each row of the image will contain `clip width` pixels.
-Transparent edges are not stored, and must be added back to the cell based on the values given in th cell header.
+The number of bytes used by a cell bitmap will be equal to `stride * clip height`.
+The number of pixels in each row of the cell bitmap will be equal to `clip width`.
+Transparent edges are not stored, and must be added back to the cell based on the values given in the cell header.

 ![Transparent edges are removed from the image to reduce its size](https://github.com/jaames/playdate-reverse-engineering/blob/main/_images/bitmap-clip.png)